waldeir/Set-Openbox-Menu-Icons/README.md

 ```

 It will try to find the icons for each of your menu itens and set them to your
 `menu.xml`.
-If a particular icon is not found, the script you ask you to enter
+If a particular icon is not found, the script will ask to enter
 an alternative icon name to look for.